BrendanJohn/cscie55.hw4/readme.txt

 In order to run the unit tests, try the following:
 1)unzip files
-2)navigate to the directory where file: elevator-1.0-SNAPSHOT-tests.jar was saved 4)then run these commands to execute the unit tests: java -jar elevator-1.0-SNAPSHOT-tests.jar cscie55.hw3.elevator.ElevatorTest java -jar elevator-1.0-SNAPSHOT-tests.jar cscie55.hw3.zoo.animals.AnimalTes
+2)navigate to the directory location where unzipped 4)run these commands to execute the unit tests: java -jar threads-1.0-SNAPSHOT-tests.jar cscie55.hw4.zoo.animals.AnacondaTest java -jar threads-1.0-SNAPSHOT-tests.jar cscie55.hw4.bank.BankTest

 Thanks, Brendan Murphy.